 International undergraduate tuition fee examples – BA or BSc:

-Fees for full time undergraduate courses start at £14,400 for subjects such as Economics & Politics, rising to £17,500 for BSc Psychology and £30,900 for Medicine.
+Fees for full time undergraduate courses start at £15,400 for Arts and Humanities based subjects, rising to £19,000 for science and engineering based subjects,

 REF (Research Excellence Framework) was an independent government review conducted into the quality of research at UK universities and published in December 2014.
 This information highlights subjects of specialism within each university.
 We have listed all subject areas where at least 60% of the research conducted in these specific fields has been graded 3 or 4 stars.
 (4 stars being the highest ranking REF award).
 For more information, please visit the REF Information page.